 We got back to the parking area where we had left our car riding rental bicycles.

-I think I rent it for around 700 yen (this tariff allows you to leave the bicycle at a different station than the one you rented it).
+The rent was about 700 yen (this fee allows you to leave the bicycle at any station).

-Oirase is a place with beautiful fresh vegetation and flowing water, and there are many picturesque sceneries, like the Chōshiōtaki waterfall.
+Oirase is a place with beautiful fresh vegetation and flowing water, there are many picturesque sceneries, like the Chōshiōtaki waterfall.
 Other than waterfalls we were able to see many other named spots, like Samidare stream or Ashura stream.
 The next time we’ll try to catch some autumn colors, even if it is hard to believe that this place can become even more beautiful than it was in June.